 8. Blogs and Social Media

 Thanks to the internet, help is only an email or Facebook post away, making it easier than ever to network with other researchers.
-The JewishGen Discussion Group, for example, features threads from nearly 20,000 members on topics such as gravestone translations and surnames.
+The JewishGen Discussion Group, for example, features threads from more than 16,000 members on topics such as gravestone translations and surnames.
 And Ancestry.com has its own Jewish roots message board.

 Facebook groups are active and filled with thousands of armchair experts offering expertise and opinions, though you’ll need a (free) Facebook account to access them.
 Some highlights include: